 You've got to hand it to the fan club headquarters with Camp Manilow -- they have it figured out how to earn easy money.

-Hold a convention in the town that the entertainer is at, have a package where attendees can have a few meals, a few shows, a scavenger hunt, and a Q & A .... and not even have the honored entertainer show up and thank people for showing up outside of the normal concerts.
+e where attendees can have a few meals, a few shows, a scavenger hunt, and a Q & A .... and not even have the honored entertainer show up and thank people for showing up outside of the normal concerts.
 This convention isn't cheap -- especially given this economy.
 Yet, a Manilow fan can be expected to shell out over $1000 for the event and not even see Mr. Manilow in an informal or safe gathering -- be it a brunch or a Q & A setting.
 In his place, the face of the fan club, Garry Kief, answered questions and met the fans.
 While disappointing that Mr. M could not be troubled to attend or answer himself -- it wasn't false advertising, as of course, they wouldn't really commit to writing that Barry himself would be present at the Q & A. Another great way for the fan club to make that easy money.
 Don't promise too much, don't deliver too much, for the fan base will always be there no matter what.

 Yes.
 Barry Manilow cannot be bothered to attend his own convention.